Skip to content

 Germany’s new Supply Chain Due Diligence Act: What you need to know

-Germany’s new Supply Chain Due Diligence Act (initially called the Supply Chain Act), requires large companies to make sure social and environmental standards are observed in their supply chain.
+This German supply chain law (LkSG) requires large companies to make sure social and environmental standards are observed in their supply chain.

 Who does it apply to?